Adhesive bonding of semiconductor wafers: Examples

 Adhesive bonding using SU-8 is applicable to zero-level packaging technology for low cost MEMS packaging.
 Metallic feed-throughs can be used for electrically connections to packed elements through the adhesive layer.
 Also biomedical and micro fluidic devices are fabricated based on SU-8 adhesive layer as well as micro fluidic channels, movable micro-mechanical components, optical waveguides and UV-LIGA components.

 Benzocyclobutene (BCB)

 Overview

-Benzocyclobutene (BCB) is a hydrocarbon that is widely used in electronics.
+Benzocyclobutene (BCB) is a hydrocarbon that is widely used in electronics manufacturing.
 BCB exists in a dry etch and a photosensitive version, each requiring different procedural steps for structuring (compare BCB process flow).

 It does release only small amounts of by-products during curing which enables a void-free bond.
 This polymer ensures very strong bonds and excellent chemical resistance to numerous acids, alkalines and solvents.
 The BCB is over 90% transparent to visible light that enables the use for optical MEMS applications.

 Compared to other polymers the BCB has a low dielectric constant and dielectric loss.
 The polymerization of BCB is taking place at a temperature around 250 to 300 °C and it is stable up to 350 °C. Using BCB does not ensure a sufficient hermeticity of sealed cavities for MEMS.